kubeshop/tracetest/docs/docs/live-examples/pokeshop/overview.md

 - a **Queue Worker** who deals with background processes, receiving data from the API
 - a **Stream Worker** who handles import events sent from a stream

 The communication between the API and Queue Worker is made using a `RabbitMQ` queue, and both services emit telemetry data to Jaeger and communicate with a Postgres database.
-Additionaly, a Stream Worker listens to a `Kafka` stream to see if there is any import event sent on it to execute.
+Additionally, a Stream Worker listens to a `Kafka` stream to see if there is any import event sent on it to execute.

 A diagram of the system structure can be seen here: